Postgraduate Scholarship Skills

 In a nutshell

-The COVID-19 pandemic has refocused attention on society's health.
-With increased life expectancy predicted to fuel age-related increases in heart disease, dementia, stroke, pulmonary disorders, and cancer, the pandemic has brought a greater urgency to our need to understand how we can better manage these conditions.
+The COVID-19 pandemic has refocused our attention on health.
+With increased awareness of viruses and age-related risks in heart disease, dementia, stroke, pulmonary disorders, and cancer, now is a great opportunity to understand how we can better manage these challenges by studying our highly-relevant Biomedical Science postgraduate course.